 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required yearly during the first school INSET day.
-Separate training is provided to all new staff on appointment as part of their induction.
-The DSL will attend training at least every other year to enable them to fulfil their role.
+Training is provided as required [Yearly].
+Separate training is provided to all new staff on appointment [through the induction process] The DSL will attend training at least every other year to enable them to fulfil their role.
 Any update in national or local guidance will be shared with all staff in briefings and then captured in the next whole school training.
 This policy will be updated during the year to reflect any changes brought about by new guidance.